clawpack/pyclaw/doc/started.rst

 Next steps
 ================================
-PetClaw is based on the PyClaw package.
-To understand how to set up a new problem, please read the `PyClaw tutorial <http://kingkong.amath.washington.edu/clawpack/users/pyclaw/tutorial.html>`_.
+To understand how to set up
+a new problem, please read the `PyClaw tutorial <http://kingkong.amath.washington.edu/clawpack/users/pyclaw/tutorial.html>`_.
 The `PyClaw reference documentation <http://kingkong.amath.washington.edu/clawpack/users/pyclaw/index.html>`_ may also be helpful.